 Would you believe I grew this handsome hunk of a squash myself?
 ‘Tis true.

 I’m sure you are impressed, and think me a genius.

 True Confession: As a young student, I sucked at fractions.
 But just look at me now, halving…quartering…and “eigth-ing.”
 My fourth grade teacher, Miss Horswill (we didn’t use “Ms.” back then), would be shocked indeed.

 Ugh.
 Miss Horswill.
-She was not the nurturing type.
-I suspect that Maggie Smith as the Dowager Countess would refer to her this way: “A nastier woman never drew breath.”
+Not a nurturing type.
+As the Dowager Countess might say, “A nastier woman never drew breath.”